BintangXD112/BintangXD112/README.md

-<h1 align="center">Hi 👋, I'm Bintang Caesar</h1>
+<h1 align="center">Hey there 👋, I'm Bintang Caesar</h1>
-<h3 align="center">A Passionate Cloud Developer ☁️ from Indonesia</h3>
+<h3 align="center">Cloud Systems Architect & Developer from Indonesia ☁️</h3>

 ---

-🔭 I’m currently exploring the latest in **Cloud Native** technologies
-🌱 I’m continuously learning about **DevOps, Infrastructure as Code, and Scalable Systems**
-🌍 I love building **resilient and distributed systems** in the cloud
-🏢 Founder of **NexusNode** — a modern Cloud Service company
+🚀 Passionate about designing and deploying **cloud-native systems** that are fast, flexible, and fault-tolerant
+🔧 Always building, breaking, and improving — especially in areas like **infrastructure automation** and **distributed computing**
+🏢 I’m also the founder of **NexusNode**, a cloud service brand focused on scalable, secure, and open infrastructure
+✍️ On my free time, I like to tinker with APIs, observability stacks, and write automation scripts
-📫 Reach me at: **nexus.node@bintangxd.my.id**
+📬 You can reach me at: **nexus.node@bintangxd.my.id**
-💡 Always ready to collaborate on cloud-driven innovations and modern architectures

 ---

-## 🧰 Languages & Cloud Tools I Use
+## 🔧 Technologies & Cloud Tools I Work With

 <p align="left">
   <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/amazonwebservices/amazonwebservices-original-wordmark.svg" height="30" alt="AWS"/>